< !--Google Tag Manager-- > Environmental Management (ENVT) | Utah Valley University Academic Catalog

 Addresses environmental health issues for multiple environmental-related degree programs.
 Benefits students pursuing careers in nursing, biology, and other related fields.
 Examines infectious and non-infectious diseases, vectors and their control.
 Discusses the fundamentals of environmental health, water and wastewater management, population pyramid and associated environmental concerns in developed and developing nations.
 Includes topics of solid and hazardous waste management, recreation safety, air quality and environmental regulations.

-Explores the career opportunities in environmental areas for students in environmental careers.
+Explores the career opportunities for students in various Earth science disciplines.
 Covers resumes, letters of inquiry, networking, interviews, and other methods of job seeking.

 ENVT 2730.
 Introduction to Soils.
 (4 Credits)

-An introductory course for majors and non-majors.
 Covers basic topics such as soil classification, soil-water relations, fertility, soil strength, and soil conservation.
 Offers important background information for those involved in pollution prevention and remediation, environmental monitoring, and home gardening.
+Course lab fee of $38 applies.

 ENVT 3010.
 Environmental Toxicology.
 (3 Credits)